 Remember that my mask protects you and your mask protects me!

 Why are masks being required now?
-As businesses are reopening, it is important that employees are protected as they come face to face with a large number of people during work.
-People who have been staying at home are starting to return to more normal activities and coming into contact with more people as well.
+Masks are required in certain public places in order to reduce the spread of COVID-19 in Virginia.
+This requirement protects employees at work as well as people doing normal activities like grocery shopping or going to school.
 Wearing masks along with other measures, such as frequent hand washing, social distancing (staying six feet away from other people) and cleaning/disinfecting surfaces, can help prevent further spread of COVID-19.
 Wearing a mask should not take the place of these other measures.

 Exceptions: There are a number of situations in which people don’t have to wear a mask while using indoor public spaces.
 These include: